emres13/emresardogancode2/Final/Tutorial/Sun, Earth, Moon - Tutorial.md

 ##What to Add

 I was trying to add stars to the 3d space however, I couldn't accomplish it.
+This is the huge image I tried to add.

 ![](https://github.com/emres13/emresardogancode2/blob/master/Final/Tutorial/Images/starField.png)

 However, if camera is not in use and you are not looking forward to go around the spheres, you can use a wallpaper in stable 3D.
 This is a good picture to use.

 ![](https://github.com/emres13/emresardogancode2/blob/master/Final/Tutorial/Images/galaxy.jpg)

+##To Go Further

+Fire element can be added on the Sun, and air element can be added on the Earth, as a second texture.
+Alpha blending texture technique can be used.